-HostRocket, however, was able to hit an average of 99.86% of uptime with more than 12 hours of downtime.
+HostRocket, however, was able to hit an average of 99.69% which translates into a day of downtime.

 Overall, HostRocket’s performance in this category is rather a mix of good and bad – in some months they were able to perform 99.99% and in other months the results were not satisfying at all.

 - June 2021: 99.99%